Photos

 William Harrison Harvey (1877-1919)

 md.
-Margaret A.
+Margaret Ann Miller

 The date of Joseph's birth is not known.
 All we know is that he was born after October 1850 (enumeration of the 1850 census) and before March 1852 (when his family left on the Oregon Trail).
 By the fall of 1852 he was still young enough to be nursing and was still referred to as an infant.
 After his mother's untimely death in April of 1852, he was kept alive by being fed cow's milk.
 Unfortunately, when the train camped at Goose Lake in northern California in the fall of 1852, the cow providing the milk apparently ate some wild parsnips (poisonous), which caused Joseph to go into convulsions for several hours, and then die.
 He was probably buried near Goose Lake.

-William married second Artinecia (Artie) Riddle, widow of James B. Chapman, on February 10, 1853 in Cow Creek Valley, Douglas Co., Oregon 17.
+William married second Artinecia "Artie" Riddle, widow of James B. Chapman, on February 10, 1853 in Cow Creek Valley, Douglas Co., Oregon 17.

 She married Thomas Theodore Prather on February 22, 1872 in Manzanita Pct. (now Medford), Jackson Co., Oregon 3.
 (He was born on December 21, 1843 in Franklin Twp., Clermont Co., Ohio and died on January 16, 1904 in Big Timber, Sweet Grass Co., Montana.
 He is buried in the Mountain View Cemetery, Big Timber, Sweet Grass Co., Montana.)